sys-bio/antimony/README.md

 Antimony depends on the libSBML and SBMLNetwork libraries.
 The currently-used versions of each will always be available from https://github.com/sys-bio/libroadrunner-deps/.

-Antimony was supported by NIH/NIGMS Grant # GM081070.
+Antimony has been supported by NIH/NIGMS Grants GM081070, GM123032, and NIBIB EB028887.